 This mashed potato recipe is the best because it can be made ahead of time then baked in the oven, microwaved, or even heated in the slow cooker!

-This recipe was update with new images and different text in November 2020.
+This recipe was updated with new images and different text in November 2020.

 If you’ve ever had mashed potatoes with cream cheese you know how creamy and decadent they are!
 I know it’s hard to imagine but adding cheddar and parmesan cheese makes them even better!

 I’m from Idaho and we’re surrounded by potato farms.
-Heck my kids even get a two week break during the fall so the high school kids can help with spud harvest.
+Heck, my kids even get a two-week break during the fall so the high school kids can help with the spud harvest.
 We’re pretty serious about potatoes around here!

 My favorite things about this recipe

 Okay!
-I’m obsessed with this cheesy mashed potato recipe because they are they are insanely delicious!
+I’m obsessed with this cheesy mashed potato recipe because they are insanely delicious!
 But, there’s more!